Categories: News

 As mentioned, services abound.
 Among the essential ones: toilets, showers (both also for the disabled), public telephone, laundry, supermarket, port police office, an ATM for cash withdrawals.
 Tourist facilities include a children’s playground, swimming pool, cricket field; there is no shortage of cafes and restaurants.
 The marina is covered by wi-fi network for a fee; there are prepaid cards for sale at the marina office.
 The ports has a fueling station.

 Special attention has been paid to maintenance and repair services.
-A 65-ton travelift, three 65-, 45-, and 25-ton cranes, a small 5-ton crane, and a boat transport vehicle are available at the port, and the marina is equipped with equipment and personnel to carry out mechanical, electrical, electronic, and wooden repairs, as well as sail repair and underwater inspections and operations.
+A 65-ton travelift, three 65-, 45-, and 25-ton cranes, a small 5-ton crane, and a boat transport vehicle are available at the port, and the marina is equipped with equipment and personnel to carry out mechanical, electrical, electronic, and wooden repairs, as well as sail repair and underwater inspections and interventions.

 Free anchoring in the marina area is not allowed, except in case of emergency.
 Same for the entire bay of Gouvia, anchoring is not possible.
 For those who want to anchorage, an alternative is to anchor in the small bay of Ormos Kammeno, north of the entrance to Gouvia Bay: depth 6-10 meters, bottom of mud and seaweed, fair tenor.
 The anchorage is not the smoothest in warm weather because of water-skiers and the many motor boats that pass to and from the bay.